Jay Lee Webb: Early career with Sun Records (1958–1960)

 Webb was a keen guitar player and decided to write some short gospel songs with sister, Loretta.
 Having a tenor voice, Webb discovered gospel songs were well suited to him.
 In February 1959, sister Loretta formed her own band.
 Lynn called her band "The Trailblazers", and Webb played guitar.
 They performed all over Washington, and Lynn was beginning to build a small fan following.

 After Lynn won a contest in Tacoma, Washington, the prize was an invitation to Los Angeles.
 Webb, however, was not having as much luck.
 He continued to perform locally in the Pacific Northwest.
 On June 16, 1960, Webb was noticed by Sun Records producer and engineer Jack Clement, who was on a business trip.
 Clement invited him to a recording session to record two songs that Webb had penned himself; "Will You Come Home (Any Time Soon)?" and "I'm Waitin' For You".
 They were recorded on July 20, 1960, in Memphis, Tennessee, and released shortly after on August 5.

 The songs failed to garner any attention.
 Nevertheless, Jay Lee took the contract offer with Sun Records for $120 per week on August 10, 1960.
-"I'm Waitin' For You" charted at #92 on the Billboard Hot Country Singles charts and stalled there.
+"I'm Waitin' For You" charted at No. 92 on the Billboard Hot Country Singles charts and stalled there.
 Jay Lee continued to record for the Sun label but was not having much success.
 He moved to South Memphis in October 1960.

 In mid November 1960, Decca offered Webb a recording contract and a chance to record "Just A Little".
 He declined both the song and the contract.
 Subsequently, Brenda Lee recorded the song, and the single was released a month later.
 In the meantime, Webb learned to play the fiddle in two months and began playing and singing with another band in order to make ends meet.